 If those locations can’t provide you the the food you and your family needs, then find more centers and pantries.
 There are places across the state for the less fortunate.
 Read more about Colorado free food pantries.

-Weld County Legal Services (phone number (970) 351-7300) provides residents with free legal aid. income and other conditions need to be met.
+Weld County Legal Services (phone number 970)-475-2410 or (970) 351-7300) provides residents with free legal aid. income and other conditions need to be met.
+There are free lawyers for low-income families, people with no money and seniors.
 The non-profit law firm is the pro bono organization that provides Weld County and Greeley Colorado residents access to free legal programs.
 The organization is funded and sponsored by the Weld County Bar Association.

 The non-profit firm provides lawyer referral services and legal advice sessions (free of charge) with local, highly trained attorneys on issues including foreclosures, divorce and children, grandparents raising grandchildren, consumer debt issues.
 The staff also help with landlord-tenant matters, and other civil disputes.
 This Weld county based organization provides pro bono attorneys – and free legal advice – to poor persons and the elderly.